vamping111/terraform-provider-croccloud/website/docs/r/paas_service.md

 * `max_connect_errors` - (Optional) The maximum number of connection errors, at which the server blocks the host from further connections.
   Valid values are from 1 to 9223372036854775807.
 * `max_connections` - (Optional) The maximum permitted number of simultaneous client connections that a host can handle.
-  Valid values are from 1 to 100000.
+  Valid values are from 10 to 100000.
-* `max_heap_table_size` - (Optional) The maximum size in bytes to which user-created `MEMORY` tables are permitted to grow.
+* `max_heap_table_size` - (Optional) The maximum size, in bytes, to which user-created `MEMORY` tables are permitted to grow.
-  Valid values are from 16384 (16 KiB) to 4294966272.
+  Valid values are from 16 KiB to 4 GiB.
 * `logging` - (Optional, Editable) The logging settings for the service.
 The structure of this block is [described below](#logging).
 * `monitoring` - (Optional, Editable) The monitoring settings for the service.
 The structure of this block is [described below](#monitoring).
 * `options` - (Optional) Map containing other MySQL parameters.